nagyist/ciao-transport-itk/ciao-transport-spine/README.md

 If we were to consider the full set of activities to send a document over the Spine using the below protocols, the process would appear quite complex.
 By splitting the activities into the two main layers (ITK and ebXML), the processing required is much easier to understand.

-The ITK layer includes the basic sending, coupled with a simple acknowledgement framework which allows the sender to request an Infrastructrue Acknowledgement (to confirm the ITK message has reached it's destination), and a Business Acknowledgement (to confirm "business receipt" - the exact meaning of which is specific to the type of document being sent).
+The ITK layer includes the basic sending, coupled with a simple acknowledgement framework which allows the sender to request an Infrastructure Acknowledgement (to confirm the ITK message has reached it's destination), and a Business Acknowledgement (to confirm "business receipt" - the exact meaning of which is specific to the type of document being sent).

 The below activity diagram shows the high level activities involved in processing the overall message and ITK-layer interactions: